Mary Blair: Filmography

-Legacy
+Death and cultural legacy

 Mary Blair moved back to California and died of a cerebral hemorrhage in Soquel, California on July 26, 1978, aged 66.
 Her death was likely brought on by acute alcoholism.

 In 1991, she was honored as a Disney Legend.
 Also posthumously, she received the Winsor McCay Award from ASIFA-Hollywood in 1996 along with two other Disney animators.

-While the fine art she created outside of her association with Disney and her work as an illustrator is not widely known, Blair's bold and ground-breaking color design still inspires many of today's contemporary designers and animators.
+While the fine art she created outside of her association with Disney and her work as an illustrator is not widely known, Blair's bold and groundbreaking color design still inspires many of today's contemporary designers and animators.
 A Google doodle was created on Friday, October 21, 2011, to commemorate the centennial of her birth.
 The Doodle featured an image of an illustrator as Mary might have drawn herself, surrounded by the simple patterns and shapes that made up her familiar cartoon world.
 Simon & Schuster published Pocket Full of Colors, a picture book biography about Mary Blair, in August 2017.
 The book is written by Amy Guglielmo and Jacqueline Tourville, and illustrated by Brigette Baranger, who once worked as an artist at Disney.

 Mary Blair has been credited with introducing modernist art styles to Walt Disney and his studio by using primary colors to form intense contrast and colors that are unnatural to the image they are depicting.

 Blair's artwork was exhibited in The Colors of Mary Blair at the Museum of Contemporary Art, Tokyo, July 2009.
 From March 13 to September 7, 2014, the Magic, Color, Flair: The World of Mary Blair exhibition was on display at the Walt Disney Family Museum in San Francisco Presidio, California.

 In 2022, a mural of Blair was unveiled in her hometown of McAlester, Oklahoma.
 Painted by local artist Carmen Taylor, the mural depicts Blair surrounded by fantastical vines and a gold stopwatch, references to Cinderella (1950) and Alice in Wonderland (1951), respectively.
 The mural is on the side of the Honey Beene Boutique in downtown McAlester.

 There is a visual representation of Blair in Disneyland's It's A Small World ride; she is rendered as a little girl halfway up the Eiffel Tower, holding a balloon.

+Since 2015, literary journal Reed Magazine (headquartered at Blair's alma mater San José State University) has exhibited the Mary Blair Award for Art, awarding visual artists a $1,000 prize and portfolio publication, as chosen by noted artists and curators.